Symptoms of high glucose

 By: Olivia Cristina

-Discover the symptoms of high blood sugar, its causes and how to treat it.
+Discover the symptoms of high blood sugar levels, their causes and how to treat them.

-Increased blood glucose levels, known as hyperglucemia, is a condition that can affect people with diabetes or even individuals with no history of the disease.
-Recognizing the symptoms of high blood glucose is essential in order to seek appropriate treatment and avoid complications.
+The increase in blood glucose levels, known as hyperglycemia, is a condition that can affect people with diabetes or even individuals with no history of the disease.
+Recognizing the symptoms of high blood sugar is essential to seek appropriate treatment and avoid complications.

-1. Excessive sedation (polydipsia): One of the first signs of hyperglucemia is an intense and persistent thirst.
-This occurs because the kidneys try to eliminate the excess glucose in the blood, which leads to frequent excretion of urine and, as a result, dehydration and an increased need for fluids.
+1. Excessive Sed (polydipsia): One of the first signs of hyperglycemia is an intense and persistent thirst.
+This occurs because the kidneys attempt to eliminate excess glucose in the blood, which leads to frequent excretion of blood and, as a result, dehydration and an increased need for fluids.

-2. Frequent urination (polyuria): Increased urine production is a symptom related to polydipsia.
-As the body tries to eliminate excess glucose through urine, this leads to frequent visits to the bathroom, especially during the night.
+2. Frequent urination (polyuria): The increase in orine production is a symptom related to polydipsia.
+As the body tries to eliminate excess glucose through the urine, it takes frequent visits to the bathroom, especially during the evening.

-3. Persistent fatigue: Hyperglucemia can cause a constant feeling of tiredness and weakness.
-This is because the body cannot effectively use glucose as a source of energy.
+3. Persistent fatigue: Hyperglycemia can cause a constant feeling of tiredness and weakness.
+This is because the body cannot effectively use glucose as an energy source.

-4. Blurred vision: The high concentration of glucose in the blood can affect the eyes, causing blurred or temporarily cloudy vision.
+4. Blurry vision: The high concentration of glucose in blood can affect the eyes, causing blurred or temporarily cloudy vision.

-5. Frequent infections: People with high blood sugar are more susceptible to infections, such as urinary tract infections, due to the concentration of sugar in the urine, which provides a favorable environment for the growth of bacteria.
+5. Frequent infections: People with high glucose have a greater susceptibility to infections, such as urinary tract infections, due to the concentration of sugar in the urine, which provides a favorable environment for the growth of bacteria.

-6. Unintentional weight loss: Although hyperglucemia can increase appetite, people often lose weight unintentionally.
-This is because the cells cannot obtain the glucose they need to function properly.
+6. Unintentional weight loss: Even though hyperglycemia can increase appetite, many people lose weight unintentionally.
+This occurs because the cells cannot obtain the glucose necessary for proper functioning.

-7. Barely there: Breathing can acquire a fruity or sweet smell due to the presence of ketone bodies in the breath, which are produced when the body burns fat instead of glucose to obtain energy.
+7. I barely understand: Breathing can acquire a fruity or sweet smell due to the presence of ketonic bodies in the body, which is produced when the body burns fat instead of glucose to obtain energy.

-8. Irritability: Unstable glucose levels can lead to changes in mood, such as irritability and difficulty concentrating.
+8. Irritability: Instability in glucose levels can lead to changes in the mood, such as irritability and difficulty concentrating.

-In addition, other symptoms such as nausea, headache, poor healing, dry skin and increased appetite may appear.
+Furthermore, it is possible that other symptoms such as nausea, headache, poor healing, dry skin and increased appetite can appear.

-What test should I take to find out if my blood sugar is high?
+What exam should I take to find out if my blood sugar is high?

-The glucose test itself (reference value up to 100 mg/dL) is no longer recommended to check if your glucose is high, as it is only a control marker and is not sufficient for diagnosis on its own.
+The blood glucose test itself (reference value up to 100 mg/dL) is not recommended to check if your blood sugar is high, as it is only a control marker and is not sufficient for the diagnosis alone.
 In this sense, it is necessary to carry out complementary tests such as hemoglobin A1c and glucose.

-It is important to remember the extreme need to take a proper 12-hour meal, since food can affect the results and give rise to false positives.
+It is important to remember the extreme need to carry out an adequate 12-hour test, as feeding can affect the results and give rise to false positives.

-It is important to emphasize that hyperglucemia should not be ignored, because if it is not treated properly, it can lead to serious complications, such as damage to organs and blood vessels.
-If you experience any of these symptoms recurrently, it is essential to consult a health professional for an accurate assessment and diagnosis.
+It is important to highlight that hyperglycemia should not be ignored, as, if not treated properly, it can lead to serious complications, such as damage to organs and blood vessels.
+If you experience any of these symptoms recurrently, it is essential to consult a health professional for an accurate evaluation and diagnosis.

 What increases glucose?

-Initially, high blood sugar is caused by conditions that affect the production of insulin, which is the hormone responsible for processing sugar in the body.
-Blood sugar can increase due to various factors, most of which are caused by poor eating and physical habits, as well as genetic and hereditary factors.
+Initially, high glucose occurs due to conditions that affect the production of insulin, which is the hormone responsible for processing sugar in the body.
+Glucose can increase due to several factors, most of which are caused by poor eating and physical habits, as well as genetic and hereditary factors.
 Some of these factors include:

 • Pancreatitis